vaadin/flow-components/vaadin-context-menu-flow-parent/README.md

 Then navigate to `http://localhost:9998/vaadin-context-menu` to see the demo.

+## Running Integration tests

+For running integration tests demos execute one of the following lines depending on the desired mode
+- `mvn -pl vaadin-context-menu-flow-integration-tests clean jetty:run`
+- `mvn -pl vaadin-context-menu-flow-integration-tests clean jetty:run -Dvaadin.bowerMode`

+Then navigate to `http://localhost:9998/` for see integration tests demos.

+For running all integration tests execute
+- `mvn clean install verify`

 ## Installing the component
 Run from the command line:
 - `mvn clean install -DskipTests`